Horbenkodev/hugo-blog/content/posts/10-ways-to-help-anxious-students-with-elearning/index.md

 Daniel Stevens, psychologist and author, explains why that is the case:

-> *"Our emotional state greatly affects our learning ability.
+> Our emotional state greatly affects our learning ability.
 Everyone feels a bit anxious before an upcoming exam.
 It's normal, but we're not talking about that when referring to actual anxiety.
 These disorders practically make learning impossible.
 Someone with social anxiety disorder finds it impossible to present a project in front of an audience.
 A person with generalized anxiety disorder will go through so much stress during the studying process that they may get completely blocked during an exam.
-It's something that teachers should address."*
+It's something that teachers should address.

 How is learning anxiety related to corporate learning, though?